MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.WSMan.Management/About/about_WSMan_Provider.md

 ## Displaying the Contents of the WSMan: Drive

-This command uses the `Get-Childitem` cmdlet to display the WS-Management stores in the Localhost store location.
+This command uses the `Get-ChildItem` cmdlet to display the WS-Management stores in the Localhost store location.

 ```powershell